 BRIGHTON · EDINBURGH · LONDON · MANCHESTER · MIDLANDS · OXFORD · TURVEY (BEDS) · YORK

-The IGA Foundation Course in Group Analysis has been running for over forty years and draws upon psychoanalytic theory, social science and systems theory in its understanding of the human experience.
+The IGA Foundation Course in Group Analysis has been running for over 45 years and draws upon psychoanalytic theory, social science and systems theory in its understanding of the human experience.
 It gives students the choice to join the course as a standalone, or as the prerequisite for the IGA Diploma in Groupwork Practice and the Qualifying Course in Group Analysis.

 The Foundation Course is open to professionals from a wide range of professional backgrounds and to anybody who is interested in the study of dynamics in groups.
 A core and fundamental component of the learning takes place in small experiential groups conducted by members of the Institute of Group Analysis throughout the course*.
 In addition, the course introduces students to the meta-theory of group analysis, the principles of clinical group analysis, special clinical applications and the application of group analysis to organisations and the wider socio-political context.